KrystianZakrys/CodeAdvent2k24/README.md

-Each brach is going to be a different day ;)
+Each day is going to be in a different folder in a different class.